perryyo/social-manager-tools/README.md

 2. Download [Node.js](https://nodejs.org/it/) >= 7.6 and install it.
 3. Run `npm install electron electron-builder -g`
 4. Run `npm install` in `social-manager-tools` folder.
-5. Start the ui bot via `npm run start` or build via `npm run build`
+5. Start the ui bot via `npm run start` or build via `npm run pack`
 6. If work add star :star: at this project :heart:
 7. If you want help me: <b><a href="http://paypal.ptkdev.io">donate on paypal</a></b> or become a <b><a href="http://patreon.ptkdev.io">backer on patreon</a></b>.